huangzhengxiang/EdgeDeployment/VPN/README.md

 ![proxy-2](proxy-setting-2.png)
 ![proxy-3](proxy-setting-3.png)

-2. You buy a URL from some proxy server website, and copy your URL.
+2. You buy a URL from some proxy server website (e.g., [mojie](https://mojie.me/)), and copy your URL.

 3. Copy your URL into clash `Profiles`, and press download.